 “There are two crocodiles in the canal,” the old lady said.
-“I know, because I released them there last year.”
+“I know, because I put them there.”

-Yes, there’s an elderly lady in Paris who says she let two small crocodiles loose into the Canal Saint-Martin in Paris.
+Yes, there’s an elderly lady in Paris who says she let two small crocodiles loose into the Canal Saint-Martin in Paris in 2016.

 We had no idea she was going to admit this to The Earful Tower, in fact, we were doing a story about beavers.
 But funny things happen when you turn on the microphone.

 Here’s the journey that we took as a result of the lady’s confession, which led us into the Paris sewers, to the office of a Paris Mayor, and to the far reaches of France, Australia, and deepest Africa.

 I’d highly encourage you to listen to the story and enjoy it as it unravels – but scroll down if you want more information about the story and pictures from it.

 And yes, this was the season two finale – and we told this story to a live audience in Paris.
 Photos and videos from the event are on the way (and some pics are already on Facebook).

 A bit of background: If you’ve never heard of the Canal Saint-Martin, it runs through the tenth arrondissement of Paris, is like a magnet for hipsters to hang out in the summer, and was even made famous as a stone-skimming spot for in the 2001 hit film Amelie.

 And it was into this canal that the old lady – the star of this episode – released two small crocodiles back in 2016.